 Finding the Right Fit

-Compensation: Total compensation as reported on the W2.
+- Compensation: Total compensation reported on the W2

-Work RVUs: Reflects the relative time and intensity associated with furnishing a Medicare PFS (Physician Fee Schedule) service
+- Work RVUs: Reflect the relative time and intensity associated with furnishing a Medicare PFS service

-Compensation to Work RVU Ratio: Total compensation divided by the Work RVUs
+- Compensation to Work RVU Ration: Total compensation divided by the Work RVUs

 Key Trends in the 2018 MGMA Provider Compensation Data

-Primary care physicians’ compensation rose by more than 10% over the past five years.
+Primary care physicians’ compensation rose by more than 10% of the past five years.
 Evidence of the worsening primary care physician shortage in the American healthcare system.

-Depending on medical specialty, the difference in physician compensation between the highest-paid state and the lowest-paid state range between $100,000 and nearly $270,000.
+Depending on medical specialty, the difference in physician compensation between the highest-paid state and the lowest-paid state ranges between $100,000 and nearly $270,000.

 Over the past five years, overall nonphysician provider compensation has increased at a rate of 8%.
 Looking at the changes over the past 10 years, the rate has doubled to 17%.